Curaçao Gaming Authority (CGA) Licensed Casinos

 From 2028, at least one full-time key person must physically reside in Curaçao.
 By 2029, that requirement expands to three resident key persons with a physical office on the island.

-Operators who can't meet these standards won't be able to keep their licences.
+Operators who cannot meet these standards will not be able to keep their licences.

 The CGA does not intervene in individual player disputes, cannot order compensation, and cannot act as an arbitrator (this is confirmed on the CGA's own website).
 What the LOK introduced is a mandatory requirement for every licensed operator to provide access to an independent, CGA-approved Alternative Dispute Resolution (ADR) service.